olvap80/InstantRTOS/README.md

 "High priority long computation" is a problem, because it delays lower priority tasks and "low priority long computation" is still a problem when it is done under critical section (priority inversion) or when high priority task waits for lower priority "Active Object" to process the request (obvious design error but still "accidentally" possible in complex systems).

 Now let's look at **cooperative multitasking**, when each task voluntarily gives up control.
 Here the word "voluntarily" **also means** "*task suspends while waiting for something to happen*", and, (not) surprisingly, it is a **natural and desired condition** for any embedded application to make all tasks (even those, that are preemptive) "waiting for something to happen" instead of continuously running))!
-Now we can consider there are only two states for the cooperative task (coroutine): resumed (executing/running) and suspended (voluntarily gives up control/waits).
+Now we can consider there are only two states for each Cooperative Task (Coroutine): resumed (executing/running) and suspended (voluntarily gives up control/waits).

 For cooperative multitasking we can treat any execution between "resume" and "suspend" as "mutex locking everything" or "global task lock".
-Once the cooperative task (coroutine) is resumed, we can consider it owns that "global task lock", and once it "yields to scheduler" we can consider it as releasing this "global task lock".
+Once some Cooperative Task (coroutine) is resumed, we can consider it owns that "global task lock", and once it "yields to scheduler" we can consider it as releasing this "global task lock".
 The shortest is the time coroutine is being executed (in resumed state), the less time that "global task lock" is "locked" and the more it looks like... preemptive system...
 And then all the approaches used for preemptive systems can also apply: "theoretical approach" (RMS or EDF) and "practical approach" (timeouts, watchdogs and extensive testing))!